 Jeffrey S. Davis was appointed as Executive Chairman effective October 1, 2023 but has resigned his employment position as Executive Chairman effective as of March 1, 2024.
 Mr. Davis previously served as the Chief Executive Officer.
 He has served as a member of the Board since 2009 and was elected Chairman of the Board in 2017.
 Mr. Davis will continue to serve as the non-executive Chairman of the Board.
 He previously served as the Chief Operating Officer of the Company following its acquisition of Vertecon in April 2002 and was named the Company's President in 2004, in which capacity he served until February 2021.
 He served as Chief Operating Officer at Vertecon from October 1999 until its acquisition by the Company.
 Before Vertecon, Mr. Davis was a Senior Manager and member of the leadership team in Arthur Andersen's Business Consulting Practice, where he was responsible for defining and managing internal processes, while managing business development and delivery of all products, services and solutions to a number of large accounts.
-Mr. Davis is a member of the University of Missouri Trulaske College of Business advisory board.
+Mr. Davis also served in a leadership position at Ernst & Young LLP in the Management Consulting practice and in industry at Boeing, Inc. and Mallinckrodt, Inc. Mr. Davis is a member of the University of Missouri Trulaske College of Business advisory board.
 Mr. Davis has a M.B.A. from Washington University and a B.S. degree in Electrical Engineering from the University of Missouri.